rzjnzk/template-generic-gpl-v3/.github/ISSUE_TEMPLATE/feature.md

 ---
-name: Feature
+name: 'Change: Feature'
-about: Propose a feature.
+about: Propose a change that introduces a new feature
 title: feat/[hyphen-seperated-feature-title]
-labels: ''
+labels: feature
 assignees: ''

 ---